 The phrase ‘online training’ can feel quite broad, but it’s easier to define when thinking about what businesses use Moodle for.

-In this blog we’ll look at what kinds of businesses use Moodle and what exactly they use it to achieve, so you might be able to follow in their successful footsteps.
+In this blog we’ll look at who uses Moodle and what exactly they use it to achieve, so you might be able to follow in their successful footsteps.

 Do businesses use Moodle?